snowflake1201/LeetCode/README.md

 ## Heap:
 506-know how to use Priority queue(Max heap).
 ## Graph:
-1791-konw what is star graph.
+1791-konw what is a star graph.
+1971-use DFS to solve graph path-finding problem.

 ## Other:
 118-knew how to use 2D vector.